marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ```

 Here you see how the Jenkins pipeline is configured.
-There is also a other approach that you can configure a pipeline with a pipeline definition in you project.
+There is also a other approach that you provide the [Jenkins](jenkins) file in your Git-Repository.
 This I will cover later.

 {% highlight groovy %}